morwarid1/morwarid1.github.io/_posts/2021-02-07-instacart.md

 ### Results
-The busiest days of the week are the first and last day of the week.
+The busiest days of the week is the last day of the week and the weekend.
 ![Pies](https://morwarid1.github.io/images/instacart_images/avgspentweek_loyalcust.png)

+Saturaday, Sunday, and Friday are the busiest days of the week.
 ![Pies](https://morwarid1.github.io/images/instacart_images/C_order_hour_bar.png)
 ![Pies](https://morwarid1.github.io/images/instacart_images/symbols.png)